5 Steps to Save Your Gut After Antibiotics

 Step 5.
 Support your liver.
 As the organ responsible for detoxifying medications and lipopolysaccharides (from bacterial die-off), the liver can take a hit during a course of antibiotics (16, 17).
 A liver support supplement that contains milk thistle and turmeric, such as Gaia Herbs’ Liver Health (1 capsule twice daily between meals), as well as glycine-containing bone-broth are a great place to start when supporting the liver during and after antibiotic use.
 I really like the the dehydrated chicken and beef broth by Broth of Life (add 1 teaspoon daily to soup or sprinkle over a hot meal).

-If you have used antibiotics regularly in the past and now struggle with IBS or other digestive complaints as I did, please schedule in a free 15 minute pre-consultation call so we can have a chat about how I can support you with recovering from the destruction in your gut.
+If you have used antibiotics regularly in the past and now struggle with IBS or other digestive complaints as I did, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the many root causes of IBS symptoms and other GI conditions.
 I know you can do it because I did, and now live happily antibiotic and infection free.

 Note: Affiliate links for iHerb have been included within this blog post.